biomarkersParkinson/paradigma/docs/tutorials/_static/gait_analysis.md

 ## Step 1: Preprocess data
 The single function `preprocess_imu_data` in the cell below runs all necessary preprocessing steps.
 It requires the loaded dataframe, a configuration object `config` specifying parameters used for preprocessing, and a selection of sensors.
 For the sensors, options include `'accelerometer'`, `'gyroscope'`, or `'both'`.
+If the difference between timestamps is larger than a specified tolerance (`config.tolerance`, in seconds), it will return an error that the timestamps are not contiguous.
+If you still want to process the data in this case, you can create segments from discontiguous samples using the function [`create_segments`](https://github.com/biomarkersParkinson/paradigma/blob/main/src/paradigma/segmenting.py) and analyze these segments consecutively as shown in [here](#multiple_segments_cell).

 The function `preprocess_imu_data` processes the data as follows:
-1. Resample the data to ensure uniformly distributed sampling rate
+1. Resample the data to ensure uniformly distributed sampling rate.
-2. Apply filtering to separate the gravity component from the accelerometer
+2. Apply filtering to separate the gravity component from the accelerometer.

 ```python